 Why should you budget?

-1. Choose your strategy
+1. Choose your budgeting strategy

 Everyone’s financial goals are different.
 They often depend on income, investment strategies, and lifestyle.
 Choose a strategy that helps you meet your goals while allowing you to focus on what matters to you the most.

 Bills that can be automated should be set on auto-pay, and the rest of your bills should be paid with cash.
 Typically, the cash envelopes will contain money for groceries, gas, eating out, essentials, and play money.

-Another popular approach is the 50/30/20 method.
-Made popular by Elizabeth Warren’s book, “All Your Worth: The Ultimate Lifetime Money Plan,” this method is flexible and outlines how to spend your money.
-Warren suggests that you allocate 50% of your post-tax income on necessities and 30% on fun activities while putting the remaining 20% into your savings account.
+50/30/20 method: Another popular approach is the 50/30/20 method.
+Made popular by Elizabeth Warren’s book “All Your Worth: The Ultimate Lifetime Money Plan,” this method is flexible and outlines how to spend your money.
+The strategy involves allocating your money to three expense items:

 2. Collect your money trail